Zak1012-a/TX-794-Logistics-System/README.md

 - Online sign up lists that can send reminders of upcoming community service events automatically
 - Leaderboards that show various statistics and rankings
 - A list of all corps staff positions and who holds them

+## TODO LIST
+- [ ] Create a Functional UI
+- [ ] Create a Login System with Encyption
+- [ ] Add Supply Database
+- [ ] Add Input/Output Functionality to the Supply Database
+- [ ] Create an Inventory System that Auto Updates with a Google Form
+- [ ] Add a Cadet Database
+- [ ] Add Input/Output Functionality to the Cadet Database
+- [ ] Create a System that Logs Community Service Hours and Reminds Cadets of Upcoming Events
+- [ ] Add a Leaderboard Page for Community Service Hours
+- [ ] Add a Leaderboard Page for PT Scores
+- [ ] Add the Chain of Command Page
+- [ ] Add the LDR Page
+- [ ] Add the Online Cadet and Drill Guide
+- [ ] Clean Up and Optimize Code

 Licensed Under the Apache 2.0 License